 COVID-19 Resources and Information

 "We have tools that we can use to beat this virus and we're going to beat this virus.
-We have nothing but praise for President Trump...let's work together on behalf of the American people."
+Let's work together on behalf of the American people."

 -Congressman Matt Gaetz

 Governor Ron DeSantis Gives COVID-19 Update on "Hannity" (July 7, 2020)

 Congressman Gaetz Discusses Re-Opening Florida Schools on "Justice with Judge Jeanine" (July 11, 2020)